pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E4-jsFunctions.md

 # E4 - How functions work in JS ❤️ & Variable Environment

+> Understand how Functions work behind the scenes in JavaScript.What happens when a function is executed/invoked inside the JS Engine.
+This video covers an in-depth analysis of function execution and its variable environments.

+> Whenever a function is invoked in JavaScript a functional Execution Context is created and memory is allocated.
+Once the memory is allocated to the variables and functions, then the code is executed synchronously, one line at a time.
+Let's check all that with examples in the video.

 - What happens when run below the piece of JS code and how function invocation/calling will handle behind the scene, suppose if same variable name defined, used in multiple functions, how it will handle.

   > Observe the browser **call stack, local & global memory spaces** by adding debugger while executing below code